Pedicabs and Bicycles

 Medical and hospital bills of injured bicyclists and pedicab passengers are covered by New York State’s “Comprehensive Motor Vehicle Insurance Reparations Act,” commonly known as the “No-Fault Law.”
 The no-fault insurance coverage also pays for loss of earnings through the insurance policy of a motor vehicle involved in an accident.

-If you have been the victim of a pedicab or bicycle accident in New York City, there is help available.
+If you have been the victim of a pedicab or bike accident in New York City, there is help available.
 The experienced attorneys at Levine & Slavit, PLLC are available for a free consultation if you have been injured in an accident involving a bicycle or a pedicab.
-Contact our office online or by telephone for a free consultation without any obligation to retain our firm.
+Contact our Manhattan office for a free consultation without any obligation to retain our firm.